Find Online Colleges

 Adopted in 1995.

-The Zebra Swallowtail, Eurytides marcellus, was designated as Tennessee's official butterfly by Public Chapter 896 of the 99th General Assembly in 1995.
+The Zebra Swallowtail, (Eurytides marcellus,) was designated as Tennessee's official butterfly by Public Chapter 896 of the 99th General Assembly in 1995.
 This beautiful, winged insect has black and white stripes that run the length of its body with red and blue spots on its lower back.
 The swallowtail grows from a tiny egg into a caterpillar that eventually molts into its pupal stage and is transformed into this striking butterfly that can be found throughout most of the United States.
+This butterfly was chosen by students from Gallatin mostly because it lays it's eggs in a southern favorite the PawPaw and other similar Annonaceae.
+This beautiful butterfly has black and white stripes that run the length of its body and is found mainly in rural areas.

 2 1/2 - 4 inches (6.4 - 10.4 cm).
 They are called swallowtails because they have long "tails" on their hindwings which look a bit like the long, pointed tails of swallows (a type of bird).